Pomierski/DiscoverMusicBOT/README.md

 ## About
 One of my older projects that I recently somewhat tweaked to be usable.
-Currently working on another music bot, that won't upset youtube with playing music, so it will stay at current state, just as small fullstack project.
+Currently working on another music bot, that won't upset youtube with playing music.
+For now it will stay at current state, just as small fullstack project.

 ## Requirements